 - Teach kids about plugs.
 Younger children should be taught to leave them alone.
 Older children should be taught to only unplug them by pulling on the plug (not the cord).

-If you need help making your home safer for your children, contact us at Larry & Sons today.
-We’ll help you find the solutions you need to keep your family out of harm’s way.
+If you need help making your home safer for your children, contact us at Larry & Sons.
+We’ll help you find the safe electrical solutions you need to keep your family out of harm’s way.
+When you need help with any electrical services in Hagerstown, MD or the surrounding areas call us at Larry & Sons, to speak with an expert electrician today!